 Last week, I wrote about how I've been looking for a job for eight months with no real success.
 Within about two hours, I got a message from a friend of mine.
 He told me about an opportunity I might be interested in.
-If you follow me on Twitter, this is what I said at the time:

 Growing up, I had a pretty good idea about what I wanted to do for a career.
 Where most kids would go into a department store and head directly to the toys section, my mom always knew she could find me in the electronics area.